najuasaad/Team-Roster-Generator/README.md

 # TeamRosterGenerator

+# Description
-command line app that creates an easy to navigate HTML page from simple user input
+Command line app that creates an easy to navigate HTML page from simple user input